 How can I check my eligibility for help with dental costs?

-You can check your eligibility online, by visiting the website.
 The NHS Business Services Authority (NHSBSA) provides a guide about claiming free NHS dental care.
 The guide is broken down into the links below.

 If you are unsure about your eligibility or are waiting for a decision about your eligibility, you will need to pay for your treatment.
 If you later find out you are eligible, you can apply for a refund within three months of having treatment.
 You will need to complete an HC5(D) form or an HC5W(D) if you live in Wales and prove that you were previously eligible.